 It doesn’t matter how fun your core loop is if your team is stuck wrestling with infrastructure.
 If your engineers are patching servers instead of prototyping features, or if a simple UI change means weeks of backend rework, you’ve hit the bottleneck.

 Most developers underestimate the ongoing cost of backend engineering.
-You may start with “just a leaderboard” or “just a login system,” but as your game scales, so does the workload: matchmaking, player inventory, live events, notifications, payments, analytics, and more.
+What starts as “just a leaderboard” or “just a login system” quickly grows into:

-Each of these becomes a permanent maintenance item—demanding resources long after the initial build.
-For small studios, that means slowing innovation.
-For larger teams, it means diverting millions into infrastructure that doesn’t differentiate your game.
+Each system becomes a permanent maintenance burden.
+For small studios, that means slowed innovation.
+For larger studios, it means millions diverted into infrastructure that doesn’t differentiate your game.

 The way out isn’t brute force—it’s making smarter choices.
 Backend shouldn’t be the anchor dragging your roadmap.
 Instead, it should be the platform that accelerates it.